Draws from the expected value of the posterior predictive distribution for mvgam objects

 ultimately assuming the process is stationary.
 This method is similar to

-the types of posterior predictions returned from brms
+the types of posterior predictions returned from brms models when using

 autocorrelated error predictions for newdata.
 This function is therefore